proximax-storage/go-xpx-chain-sdk/api.md

-returns namespace id from passed namespace name should be used for creating root, child and grandchild namespace ids to create root namespace pass namespace name in format like `rootname` to create child namespace pass namespace name in format like `rootna.childname` to create grand child namespace pass namespace name in format like `rootna.childname.grandchildname`
+returns namespace id from passed namespace name should be used for creating root, child and grandchild namespace ids to create root namespace pass namespace name in format like `rootname` to create child namespace pass namespace name in format like `rootname.childname` to create grand child namespace pass namespace name in format like `rootname.childname.grandchildname`

 #### func (*NamespaceId) String